 3. Health & Physical Fitness

 Physical health fuels energy, focus, and longevity.
 This area includes nutrition, exercise, sleep, and preventive care.
-Consistent habits here support everything else.
+Small, consistent habits here support everything else.
+Globally, about one in four adults do not meet recommended activity levels, which affects long-term health1.

 - Schedule workouts like meetings and protect that time.